CiscoDevNet/iOAM/README.md

 # In-Situ OAM (IOAM)

-In-situ OAM (sometimes also referred to as inband OAM, which was the term originally used before IETF chose "in-situ OAM" for the technology) is an implementation study to record operational information in the packet while the packet traverses a path between two points in the network.
+In-situ OAM (sometimes also referred to as inband OAM, which was the term originally used before IETF chose "in-situ OAM" for the technology) is a technology to record operational information in the packet while the packet traverses a path between two points in the network.
 In-situ OAM is to complement current out-of-band OAM (sometimes also called "active" OAM) mechanisms based on ICMP or other types of probe packets.